canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 .. # The basic case is shared between Howto and Tutorial
 .. include:: ../includes/pro-fix-simple-case.txt
+.. _CVE-no-fix:
 CVE/USN without a released fix
 ==============================

 Some CVEs/USNs do not have a fix released yet.
 When that happens, ``pro fix`` will let you know!
-This is example output created in the past, there might be fixes for it later on.
-To create this scenario we installed a known affected package with no fix at the time and then checked for an available fix:
+This is example output created in the past, for which there might be fixes later on.
+To create this scenario we installed a known affected package with no fix (at the time) and then checked for an available fix:

 .. code-block:: bash